trishume/wikicrush/README.md

 Wikicrush was created for use in [Rate With Science](http://github.com/trishume/ratewithscience) where it allows sub-second breadth-first searches through all of Wikipedia on a cheap VPS with 1GB of RAM.

+### Getting the Data

+You can either run the process yourself and get all the files plus control over the source dump by following the steps at the bottom or you can use the download I have prepared.

+The download is a zip file containing just `xindex.db` and `indexbi.bin` and was generated from `enwiki-20150205-pages-articles.xml.bz2` (i.e the February 2015 english Wikipedia dump).
+The file is 740MB and can be downloaded here: [http://thume.net/bigdownloads/wikidata.zip](http://thume.net/bigdownloads/wikidata.zip).

 # The Files